iotaledger/wasplib/contracts/rust/Tutorial.md

 underlying smart contract state storage through the VM runtime.
 This makes ISCP API access seamless to the smart contract by hiding the details of bridging the gap between the smart contract's memory space, and the ISCP host's memory space.
+It also prevents the smart contract from accessing and/or modifying the ISCP host's memory space.

 The ISCP sandbox environment enables the following functionality: